LG G8X ThinQ full review

 Finally, the G8X sees LG introduce LG UX 9.0, the latest version of its Android software, though this will hopefully make it onto other recent handsets soon enough anyway.
 It brings chunkier fonts, a night mode, and better one-handed use features, but doesn’t radically change the LG software experience, which is still pretty middling by Android OEM standards.

-If you’re not sold on the Dual Screen, then the G8X is a fairly dull flagship for 2019 - decent specs and drab design combine for a handset that shouldn’t disappoint but wouldn’t do much to excite either.
+If you’re not sold on the Dual Screen attachment, then the G8X is a fairly dull flagship for 2019 - decent specs and drab design combine for a handset that shouldn’t disappoint but won't do much to excite either.

 For those intrigued by the possibilities of a second screen however, the G8X Dual Screen proves that LG might be onto something here.
-The bigger panel, better hinge, and front-facing notification display fix almost every pain point from the original design, meaning there’s less to get in the way of getting on with two things at once.
+The bigger panel, better hinge, and front-facing notification display fix almost every pain point from the original design that accompanied the V50, meaning there’s less to get in the way of getting on with two things at once.
 It's great for multi-tasking and productivity, and helped by a brilliant battery life.

-It may not be as fancy as a folding phone - but LG’s on its second dual screen and so far no rival has put a foldable in people's hands - and for almost three times the price.
+It may not be as fancy as a folding phone, but LG’s on its second dual screen and so far only Samsung has put a foldable in people's hands - and for almost three times the price.
 Folding may be the future, but until then the G8X proves that the second screen has its place.

 LG G8X ThinQ: Specs